jaantollander/masters-thesis/content/30_jobstats.md

 After the `job_stats:` line, we have a list of entries for workloads that have performed file system operations on the target.
 Each *entry* is denoted by dash `-` and contains `job_id` identifier, `snapshot_time` and various operations with statistics.

-> TODO: explain what is Unix epoch

 The value in `snapshot_time` field contains a timestamp as a Unix epoch when the statistics of one of the operations was last updated.
+*Unix epoch* is the standard way of representing time in Unix systems.
+It measures time as the number of seconds that has elapsed since 00:00:00 UTC on 1 January 1970, exluding leap seconds.

-We explain the file operations and statistics in section \ref{file-operations-and-statistics}.
+Next, we explain the file operations and statistics.

 ## File operations and statistics